 Often harassment will be by fellow pupils rather than by school staff.
 The major resource on bullying as regards stammering is BSA’s education websites: see Schools: BSA resources.
-However, specifically on the Equality Act, there is an argument that a school can be liable if it does not do enough to prevent bullying by others: see Harassment of employees>Harassment by third parties: claim under s.26 definition of ‘harassment’?
+However, specifically on the Equality Act, there is an argument that a school can be liable perhaps for indirect discrimination if it does not do enough to prevent bullying by others: see Harassment of employees>Third-party harassment: Indirect discrimination?

 - A local education authority in England and Wales must prepare and implement an ‘accessibility strategy’.